Pungyeon/custom-tags-article/README.md

 }
 ```

 We have simply moved our logic into another function `handleStruct` which in turn checks if one of the fields of the given struct, is a struct itself.
-If so, then we simple call `handleStruct` again.
+If so, then we simply call `handleStruct` again.
 Easy peasy!
-Running our `main` function again, will yield all of the tags of the inner struct :thumbs_up: - However, we also need to think about other kinds than inner structs; We also need to think about structs containing arrays, maps etc, which in turn, could also contain structs.
+Running our `main` function now, will yield all of the tags of the inner struct :thumbs_up:

+However, we also need to think about other kinds than inner structs; We also need to think about structs containing arrays, maps etc, which in turn, could also contain structs.
 However, this should be fairly simple to handle, as we can just add a few more handlers for our various types.

 ```go
 func handleValue(val reflect.Value) {